luca-vita/Fully-Convolutional-Binary-Classifier-for-Anomaly-Detection-in-grapes/README.md

   •  compare this model's performance with the autoencoder model.

 The dataset is provided in the Canopies-data folder, it containes patches of different sizes.
-The implementation of the project is provided and commented in the colab file (.ypnb).
+The implementation of the project is provided and commented in the colab file (.ipynb).
 The implementation is also provided in .py format.